G:link

-G:link, also known as the Gold Coast Light Rail, the Gold Coast tram or simply the 'G, is a light rail system serving the Gold Coast in Queensland, Australia, and is the sole light rail system in Queensland.
-The system forms part of Translink's South East Queensland public transport network and consists of a single 20 km line of nineteen stations.
-Helensvale railway station is the northern terminus of the system, while Broadbeach South serves as the southern terminus.
-The line initially opened on 20 July 2014 and was subsequently extended northwest from Gold Coast University Hospital to Helensvale on 17 December 2017.
+G:link (also known as the Gold Coast Light Rail or the Gold Coast tram) is a light rail system serving the Gold Coast in Queensland, Australia.
+The system forms part of Translink's South East Queensland public transport network and consists of the single L1 line, a 27 km line of twenty-seven stations.
+At present, G:link is the sole light rail system in Queensland.

-Background

-The Gold Coast is one of the fastest-growing regions in Australia, with an annual population growth of 2–3%.
-The project was first proposed in the Gold Coast City Council Transport Plan 1996 after some years of consideration and review.
-In 2002, the Queensland and Federal Governments each contributed $650,000 to fund the Gold Coast Light Rail Feasibility Study.
-In 2004, the draft summary report was released.
+The L1 line runs between Helensvale in the north and Burleigh Heads in the south.
+It initially opened on 20 July 2014 and was subsequently extended northwest from Gold Coast University Hospital to Helensvale on 17 December 2017, and south from Broadbeach South to Burleigh Heads on 9 August 2026.